|Nutrition Facts (per serving)|

 Portuguese codfish balls are often a favorite Portuguese family recipe.
 They require a bit of preparation ahead of time, but the cooking itself is fast.
-What is most amazing about it is the fact that even though the codfish balls are deep fried, they are light on the tongue.
+What is most amazing about it is the fact that even though the codfish balls are deep-fried, they result in light tasty balls.
 That is most likely because there is no flour in the mix (only a light dusting of it goes on the outside of each ball).
 Everything is held together with mashed potatoes!

-I really like to eat these plain, but if you prefer, you can have some kind of a sauce to dip these into.
-You could try tartar sauce or a bit of your favorite hot sauce dribbled on top.
+These codfish balls are delicious to eat plain.
+If you prefer, you can have some kind of a sauce to dip these into.
+You could try a tartar sauce or a bit of your favorite hot sauce dribbled on top.

 - 4 cups of mashed potatoes (potatoes only, no added milk or butter, chilled)

 1/2 cup minced fresh parsley